- About NCAS & UCN

 HOW TO APPLY

-These two documents cannot be read by your browser or email client.
+These two documents below cannot be read by your browser or email client.
 If they are read by either you will get an error message saying PLEASE WAIT..., asking you to update Adobe reader.
 The files WILL open with a PDF reader if you first download them to your desktop and then click on the icons.
 In some rare cases if your computer is not configured to open PDFs with a PDF reader you may need to right click on the icon and select open with your PDF reader.
 If you are still having difficulty please contact us and we'll be happy to help.

-Fully complete these two documents and include the two others requested and mail to email@example.com.
+Fully complete these two documents and also attach your unofficial transcript and resume, mail to firstname.lastname@example.org.
 Please only send documents in PDF or DOC format.
 Do not send multiple emails or other methods of delivery.
 Either send one email with all documents attached or deliver all documents in one visit.
 If you need to wait for a document please do so until you have gathered all of them.
 If you do not have a resume because you do not have a work history you must create one if only including your educational history and contact information.
 Your documents will be reviewed and you will receive a request for interview in late September once classes have resumed.
 Call (973) 353-5608 for more information.
 You will not be contacted if you do not follow these instructions.

 Visit https://sis.rutgers.edu/tags/ to download a copy of your Rutgers unofficial transcripts.